Serpenseth/TigerWallet/README.md

 ```

 ## Building standalone executable
-To build an executable that does not require you to have any Python dependencies installed, you will need `pyinstaller`
+To build an executable you will need `pyinstaller`

 Install `pyinstaller` by using the following command:
 ```